Embird Embroidery Software

 Clear isolated points

-Use Clear isolated points tool to remove the isolated points under the cursor.
-Click left mouse button and drag the cursor across work area.
+Use the Clear isolated points tool to remove the isolated points under the cursor.
+Click the left mouse button and drag the cursor across the work area.
 Release the mouse button when you finish clearing.
 Before you start clearing, you might want to choose the width of this tool (see also Color Palette Bar).

 Air-brush